Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum many-body systems

 \end{widetext} where, for each process, we have included the value of the stochastic work instances and the associated quasiprobability.
 As expected, the quasiprobabilities with non vanishing work also depends on the mixture parameter $p$, which weighs the contribution of the initial state $\rho$ containing quantum coherence in the eigenbasis of $\mathcal{H}(\lambda_0)$.

 From the results above we can finally write the KDQ distribution of work by summing over all the quasimomenta $k>0$:

-A coarse grained histogram of $P[W]$ is shown in Fig.~\ref{fig:quadraticPW}.
-For $p=0$ the distribution is always non-negative, while for $p=1$ some negative parts appear and are associated with positive values of $W$.
-As a consequence $P[W<0]$, corresponding to work extraction, tends to be enhanced, so that $\langle W\rangle<0$, as explained in Sec.~\ref{sec:extractable_work} and shown explicitly in Fig.~\ref{fig:MomentsIsing}.
-Notice that, in order for $P[W]$ to exhibit negativity, the temperature entering $\rho_G(\lambda_0)$ must be high enough for two-body processes $00 \leftrightarrow 11$ to be significant.
+A coarse-grained histogram of $P[W]$ is shown in Fig.~\ref{fig:quadraticPW}.
+For $p=0$ the distribution is always nonnegative, while for $p=1$ some negative parts appear and are associated with positive values of $W$.
+As a consequence $P[W<0]$, leading to work extraction, tends to be enhanced, so that $\langle W\rangle<0$, as explained in Sec.~\ref{sec:extractable_work} and shown explicitly in Fig.~\ref{fig:MomentsIsing}.
+Notice that, in order for $P[W]$ to exhibit negativity, the temperature entering $\rho_G(\lambda_0)$ must be high enough for the two-body processes $00 \leftrightarrow 11$ to be significant.
 In contrast, if the initial state is close to the ground state these processes are suppressed and $P[W]$ is non negative everywhere.
 Initial state coherence also leads to a reduction of the work fluctuations as measured by its variance, see Fig.~\ref{fig:MomentsIsing}.